Renal Cell Carcinoma subtyping: learning from multi-resolution localization: Materials and methods

 Lastly, let $p_x \in C_{x|y}$ be a patch belonging to level $x$, randomly extracted from $C_{x|y}$.
 The objective in our pre-text task is the prediction of the location of $p_x$ inside $p_y$.

 We formalize our task as a classification problem by randomly sampling a patch from set $C_{x|y}$, which consists of $4^{n}$ patches, being $n=y-x$ the difference between the two magnification levels taken into account.
 The ground-truth label is generated using the index of $p_x$ in $C_{x|y}$.
 We use the cross-entropy loss function to measure the discrepancy between the predicted class probabilities and the actual class labels.
 In the classification formulation, the representation of labels can pose some flexibility.
-Specifically, the range of the ground-truth is dependent on $n$, which is equal to $y-x$.
+Specifically, the range of the ground-truth is dependent on $n$, which is equal to $x-y$.
 To ensure that such range is consistent during the training, as well as during the inference phase, we need to freeze the difference between $x$ and $y$.
 In other words, we are free to extract patches from different levels, but the zooming difference between the two levels must remain fixed.

-To train our model on the pre-text task, we employed the pipeline shown in \figureautorefname~\ref{fig:pipeline}(b).
-We applied distinct augmentations to patches $p_x$ and $p_y$.
+To train our model on the pre-text task, we applied distinct augmentations to patches $p_x$ and $p_y$.
 The former is augmented both geometrically and on the color space, while the latter undergoes only color transformations (further details will follow in the next section).
 We found that the data augmentation phase helps to lower the over-fitting and to add robustness, avoiding simple solutions, based the tissue edge or on the white space location.
 Our backbone convolutional encoder, pretrained on ImageNet as later detailed, processes the augmented images using the same weights for both $p_x$ and $p_y$.
 Lastly, their latent vector representations are fused using a fully connected layer, following the approach of Ding et al.~\cite{rival}.

-Once proficiently trained on the pretext task, the backbone's weights are transferred on the classification level, where are fine-tuned on the RCC subtyping downstream task, as represented in \figureautorefname~\ref{fig:pipeline}(c).
+Once proficiently trained on the pretext task, the backbone's weights are transferred on the classification level, to undergo fine-tuning on the RCC subtyping downstream task, as represented in \figureautorefname~\ref{fig:pipeline}(b).